brandon-bethke-neudesic/bpm/README.md

 The version number in the bpm.json will be incremented automatically when a dependency has changed.

-When using the `--root` option, even though uncommited local changes are always copied to the bpm_modules, it is expected that local changes are committed locally since the dependency is updated to the latest commit hash.
+When using the `--root` option, uncommited local changes are always copied to bpm_modules.
+If the repository contains outstanding changes, then the commit hash of the dependency will be updated to 'local', which is obviously invalid.
+This is to let the developer know that they need to finalize the dependency commit.
+To finalize, it is expected that local changes will be committed and then by running the update command again, and if there are no detected changes, then the commit hash will be updated to the latest.

 The --recursive option only works when specified with the --root option. bpm will recursively go through all dependencies and update the commit hashes based on the last local commit hash for the dependency.
 The version number of sub-dependencies are also incremented.